 The manor house dates from the 1770s.
 The National Trust have leased it to Whitbread plc but the building is currently unused.

-- After crossing more water channels you come to another path junction.
-There is a choice of routes as the suggested route can be waterlogged in wet conditions.
+- After crossing more water channels you come to another path junction, where the path on the right is signposted to the Wetland Boardwalk.

 - Follow the path up to the edge of the park and cross the tram tracks in a series of zig-zags.
 Follow the main path across a small ditch on the right, then fork left to cut across a small grassy area.
 Continue on a long straight path, with the river just off to the right and Deen City Farm behind a belt of trees on your left.